HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 attached).
 Final boundaries will be developed in coordination with planning staff, public

-safety personnel, and stakeholders, and will be clearly lnarked to ensure compliance and
+safety personnel, and stakeholders, and will be clearly marked to ensure compliance and

 enforcement.